1Password/onepassword-operator/README.md

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/)
-which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster
+which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster

 ### Test It Out